my gear

 - remote trigger with support for timed bulb exposures

-- portrait lens for my SP1000
+- a fast 70-135mm lens for the SP1000

 - some more 128gb+ sd cards